andykitchen/andykitchen.github.io/_posts/2020-05-13-programming-advice.md

 another try: "Solving a series of related problems using computers with a team of people"

-Generally you will discover new problems or expand the scope of your investigation, so the ability of code to solve one problem becomes secondary to its ability to grow into different problems and to be understood by a team of people.
+Generally, you will discover new problems or expand the scope of your investigation so the ability of code to solve one problem becomes secondary to its ability to grow into different problems and to be understood by a team of people.